Children in Telangana

 UNICEF is committed to improve the lives of undernourished children in the state.
 The focus is on reducing the number of Severe Acute Malnutrition (SAM) children though collaborative action on capacity building and standardization of SAM case sheets.

-Strengthening the delivery of complementary foods coupled with Early Childhood Development through Annaprashan and other community-based platforms under Integrated Child Development Services (ICDS) is a key priority of our work in the State.
+Strengthening the delivery of complementary foods coupled with Early Childhood Development through Annaprashan and other community-based platforms under Integrated Child Development Services (ICDS) is a key priority of our work in the State, which is adopted by state as a flagship called Alana Palana.
+The focus of this flagship is also to address the role of fathers in providing care to children and integrating play therapy with nutrition for better physical and cognitive development.
 The focus is also on strengthening the reach and quality of micro-nutrient supplementation programmes for adolescent girls and women.

 UNICEF provides technical assistance to the government for improving WASH facilities and services across the state.
-It builds capacities of state and district officials for effective implementation of Swacch Bharat Abhiyan (Grameen).
+It builds capacities of state and district officials for effective implementation of Swacch Bharat Mission (Grameen).
 The focus is on incorporating social behaviour change and communication approaches to achieve sanitation goals.
-Swacchata Volunteers have been identified to facilitate behaviour change in communities.
+UNICEF is creating a pool of master trainers in districts and through them reach out blocks and gram panchayats for the creation of sustainable open defecation free plus communities.

 Across the state we support the strengthening of child protection units through the government’s Integrated Child Protection Services (ICPS).
 We build capacities for effective implementation of the child protection programme by Child Welfare Committees, Special Juvenile Police, Juvenile Justice Boards and District Child Protection Units.
 To prevent abuse and exploitation of children, UNICEF works to form and strengthen Child Protection Committees.